-To officially begin the foreclosure, the foreclosing party publishes a notice of sale in a newspaper for four successive weeks at least once per week.
+To officially begin the foreclosure, the foreclosing bank publishes a notice of sale in a newspaper for four successive weeks at least once per week.
 Within 15 days after the first publication, a copy of the notice must be posted in a conspicuous place on the property.
-Mich.
+(Mich.
 Comp.
-Laws § 600.3208.
+Laws § 600.3208).

-Michigan law does not require the foreclosing party to mail notice of the foreclosure to the borrower.
-However, most mortgages in Michigan require the foreclosing party to mail a 30-day notice of default to the borrower prior to starting foreclosure proceedings.
+Michigan law doesn't require the bank to mail notice of the foreclosure to the borrower.
+But most mortgages in Michigan require the bank to send a 30-day notice of default to the borrower before starting foreclosure proceedings.

-Some states allow the borrower to redeem (repurchase) the home within a certain period of time after the foreclosure.
+In some states, including Michigan, the foreclosed homeowner may redeem the home after the foreclosure.
 In Michigan, the redemption period is:

 Generally, the new owner must wait until the redemption period expires to begin eviction proceedings.
-However, the former owners must allow the new owner to inspect both the interior and exterior of the home during the redemption period.
+But the former owners must allow the new owner to inspect both the interior and exterior of the home during this time.
 The new owner of the home may begin eviction proceedings before the redemption period expires if:

 When the borrower's total mortgage debt exceeds the foreclosure sale price, the difference is called a "deficiency."
 Some states allow the foreclosing bank to seek a personal judgment (called a "deficiency judgment") against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.